Runic calendar

 Runic calendar from the Estonian island of Saaremaa with each month on a separate wooden board.

 A Runic calendar (also Rune staff or Runic almanac) is a perpetual calendar, variants of which were used in Northern Europe until the 19th century.
-A typical runic calendar consisted of several horizontal lines of symbols, one above the other.
+A typical runic calendar consisted of several horizontal lines of symbols, one above the other, which are used to determine the days of the week for any day of the Gregorian (or Julian) calendar year, and also to predict moon phases.
 Special days like solstices, equinoxes, and celebrations (including Christian holidays and feasts) were marked with additional lines of symbols.

 Runic calendars were written on parchment or carved onto staves of wood, bone, or horn.
 The oldest one known, and the only one from the Middle Ages, is a staff from Nyköping, Sweden, believed to date from the 13th century.
 Most of the several thousand which survive are wooden calendars dating from the 16th and the 17th centuries.
 During the 18th century, Runic calendars had a renaissance as antiques, and runic calendars dating from around 1800 were made in the form of brass tobacco boxes.

 Marks

 On one line, 52 weeks of 7 days were laid out using 52 repetitions of the first seven runes of the Younger Futhark.
 The runes corresponding to each weekday varied from year to year.

-On another line, many of the days were marked with one of 19 symbols representing the 19 Golden numbers, for the years of the Metonic cycle.
-In early calendars, each of the 19 years in the cycle was represented by a rune; the first 16 were the 16 runes of the Younger Futhark, plus three special runes improvised for the remaining three years.
-The new moon would fall on that day during that year of the cycle.
-For example, in the 18th year of the cycle, the new moons would fall on all the dates marked with tvimadur, the symbol for year 18.
-Later calendars used Pentadic numerals for the values 1–19.